-The worst part of every flight is indubitably the time before you even get off the ground.
-The plane is packed, everyone is anxious to get off the ground, and the pilot is taking upward of 15 minutes to taxi around the airport.
+The worst part of every flight is the time spent waiting to get off the ground.
+The plane is packed, everyone is anxious to get to their destination, and the pilot is taking upwards of 15 minutes to taxi around the airport runways.
+Where could this plane possibly be going? you wonder.
 Is the airport even this big?
-Where could this plane possibly be going?
-For something that’s about to take us thousands of feet into the air at over 300 miles per hour, we certainly don’t know much about planes—check out these 32 things your pilot won’t tell you to fill some of those knowledge gaps.
+What do those yellow airport signs even mean?

-If you see a yellow airport sign with black lettering and a black arrow that points to where that taxiway is located.
-They will always be on the left side of the taxiway before the intersection, according to the FAA, and are arranged from left to right based on their location, clockwise, in the intersection.
+If you see a yellow airport sign with black lettering and a black arrow, this is a directional sign.
+The black arrow points you in the direction of the taxiway you would like to arrive at.
+Directional airport signs with black lettering will always be on the left side of the taxiway before the intersection, according to the FAA.
+They are arranged from left to right based on their location, clockwise, in the intersection.
 The same color rules hold true for numbered signs; the numbers just mean that it’s a runway instead of a taxiway.
-Back on the plane, here are some hidden airplane features you didn’t know existed.
+Back on the plane, there are some hidden airplane features you didn’t know existed.

 If you think those red signs look a little more urgent, it’s because they are!
 Pilots need special clearance to pass these because they indicate that the plane is headed for the intersection of a runway, where another plane could be gearing up to take off.
 So if you’re feeling impatient while taxiing before your next flight, remember that it’s because your pilot is following certain rules to keep you safe.
 Nervous fliers, check out these facts about flying that will help you stay calm on your next flight.